mmlynarik/python/readme.md

 ```powershell
 wsl --install --distribution Ubuntu-20.04
 ```

-When WSL bash window opens automatically, provide username and password.
+When the installation is complete, a new WSL bash window will open automatically and will ask for new username and password.

 ### 6. Download Makefile
 Prepare into clipboard proxy https url and paste it into the following `wget` commands as `https_proxy=` parameter: